netvl/xml-rs/Readme.md

 }
 ```

-Upon end of the document or an error the parser will rememeber that last event and will always
+Upon the end of the document or an error the parser will rememeber that last event and will always
 return it in the result of `next()` call afterwards.

 It is also possible to tweak parsing process a little using `xml::reader::ParserConfig` structure.
-See
-its documentation for more information and examples.
+See its documentation for more information and examples.

 Other things
 ------------